 The church of St. Michael in Johvi appeared for the first time in sources in 1364, in relation with the invasion of Novgorod the Great.
 It had to be built earlier, probably in the mid-fourteenth century.
 In 1426, the Cistercians sold their land in the parish of Johvi to the Livonian branch of the Teutonic Order, which from then on took over the patronage of the church.
 In the fifteenth or at the beginning of the sixteenth century, it was rebuilt, the tower was added, the interior was vaulted and the whole was fortified.
-The temple was destroyed during the wars: at the beginning of the Livonian War in 1558 and during the Great Northern War in 1703.
-According to tradition, at the hands of soldiers of Tsar Ivan the Terrible, over a hundred peasants were to be killed in the church.
-In 1728, the church received the baroque crown of the tower, replaced in 1875 by the present, neo-gothic.

 Currently the church is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
 The church also hosts concerts due to its excellent acoustics.

 Alttoa K., Bergholde-Wolf A., Dirveiks I., Grosmane E., Herrmann C., Kadakas V., Ose J., Randla A., Mittelalterlichen Baukunst in Livland (Estland und Lettland).
 Die Architektur einer historischen Grenzregion im Nordosten Europas, Berlin 2017.